oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 The day before the *Hermannsdenkmal’s* inauguration ceremony, *Kladderadatsch*, a magazine based in Berlin, published an image of Arminius and Martin Luther standing together.[^67]
 Though the word *Truefest* is on the monument’s shield, this image depicts the word *Vici* (Latin for victory) on Arminius’s shield.
 Just as Arminius and Martin Luther vanquished their Roman foes, the modern German nation would emerge victorious from this *Kulturkampf*.
-This modern religious conflict bestowed new meaning on the *Hermannsdenkmal*; instead of an external danger, the *Hermannsdenkmal* now raised his sword against the Roman Catholic invaders who have infiltrated Germany.
+This modern religious conflict bestowed new meaning on the *Hermannsdenkmal*; instead of an external danger, the *Hermannsdenkmal* now raised his sword against the Roman Catholic invaders who had infiltrated Germany.

 This internal enemy soon shifted from German Catholics to German Jews, for fascists used the *Hermannsdenkmal* and the *welsch* label to defame the Jewish population during the Third Reich.
 The National Socialists campaigned heavily in the Lippe region during the 1933 elections, and many speeches compared Hitler to Arminius.[^68]